Thanks for the Meat, Mom

 By high school, the rich aroma of leftovers in our bag lunches embarrassed my sisters.
 But waiting in my locker, her lunches supported me—especially sukiyaki after my birthday and brisket after Passover, laid onto rye bread with thinly sliced pickles.

 Decades later, I’m not sure if her meat was a mother’s love, but it felt like it.
-Did she know I was out there, leaping towards the strong taste of meat, each meal a stepping-stone out?
+Did she know I was out there, leaping toward the strong taste of meat, each meal a stepping-stone out?

 A Trinity of Flavors